amperity/amperity-docs/amperity_reference/source/attribute_compound_has_not_purchased.rst

 .. attribute-compound-has-not-purchased-segments-start

-To find all customers who made their first order within a specified date range, start with the **Has Not Purchased** attribute located under **Transactional Behaviors**:
+To find all customers who made their first order within a specified date range, start with the **Has Not Purchased** attribute located under **Purchase behaviors**:

 .. attribute-compound-has-not-purchased-segments-end